Thursday, September 26, 2024

 The great tradition of fiction that The Substance draws upon is that of the Doppelgänger - the double.
 In cinema, it was most vigorously pursued in German cinema, Weimar, pre-Weimar and post-Weimar, in The Student of Prague and The Other, but also in Faust (old Faust and young Faust) and Metropolis (Maria and Robot Maria).
 Other Doppelgänger traditions are also relevant: The Picture of Dorian Gray and Dr. Jekyll and Mr. Hyde.

 We are also reminded of Snow White and the Seven Dwarfs: "magic mirror on the wall / who's the fairest of them all?"
-The monster seems to be inspired by the Wicked Witch and the substance by the poison apple, but The Substance goes much further.
+The monster seems to be inspired by the Wicked Witch and the substance by the poison apple, but The Substance goes further.

 Perfection in all departments.
 The special effects, the visual effects and the monstrous transformations are brilliantly executed.
 The monster is something we have never seen before.
 It all serves the main subject of the satire - the cult of youth and the beautiful surface.
 Schein instead of Sein.
 It is a timeless subject, but in the age of social media it has grown into bigger than ever proportions.